Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Functions of the Stomach

-When food is swallowed, it passes down a tube called the esophagus and enters the stomach.
-The stomach is a J-shaped organ which is located on the left side of the upper abdomen (from the owner's point of view).
+When food is swallowed, it passes down the tube known as the esophagus and enters the stomach.
+The stomach is a J-shaped organ that is located on the left side of the upper abdomen (from the owner's point of view).
 It’s covered by the liver and has a volume of about one litre when it's empty.
-After a meal it can expand to around four litres.
+After a meal is eaten, it can expand to around four litres.

 When we eat, glands in the lining of the stomach release hydrochloric acid, which makes the fluid inside the stomach acidic.
 This fluid is known as gastric juice and has a pH of about 2.
 The pH scale runs from 0 to 14, with the lower numbers indicating more acidic conditions.

 Stomach glands also produce a chemical called pepsinogen.
-When pepsinogen enters the gastric juice it’s converted into an enzyme called pepsin by the hydrochloric acid.
-The pepsin then begins the digestion of the proteins that have entered the stomach cavity after a meal.
+When pepsinogen enters the gastric juice, it’s converted into an enzyme called pepsin by the hydrochloric acid.
+The pepsin then begins the digestion of the proteins that have entered the stomach cavity (or the lumen) after a meal.

 Completion of Digestion